 - Availability Report.

-First, open the report that you want to save to CSV or XLS.
-Navigate to the block in the upper left-hand corner of your report, right-click in and select ‘Save Grid’.
-From here you can choose to save as CSV or XLS file.
+First, open the report that you want to save to CSV, XLS (Excel file) or XML.
+Navigate to the block in the upper left-hand corner of your report, right-click in the block and select ‘Save Grid’ from the pop-up menu.
+From here you can choose to save it as a CSV, XLS or XML file.

 Saving A Report To PDF